The scene: Sunshine, a mild 70 degrees, fall foliage near peak.

 Driving a winding country road with the sun roof open, classic 70’s rock playing, and the fresh fall air, smelling faintly of pine and earth.
 A gentle breeze shakes the trees and a flurry of multicolored leaves dance in the air.
 Some land in the seat with me – happiness!

-I’d long wanted to visit the Hudson River Valley during fall foliage season, but had put it off because you really do need a car, unless you plan not to see very much.
+I’d long wanted to visit the Hudson River Valley during fall foliage season.
 Normally I’m not a fan of solo road trips, but I had a super cute car to drive, and it changed my perspective for the better.
+I was more than ready to explore the Dutchess County Wine Country.

 The Hudson Valley is very agricultural, dotted with vineyards, orchards, farms, and forests.
-The roads can be narrow and serpentine, often hilly, so you really can’t see what’s ahead of you.
+The roads can be narrow and serpentine, often hilly, so you really can’t see far ahead.
 What all of this means is you’ll want a comfortable and responsive car to drive, and the Mazda 3 Grand Touring vehicle fit the bill nicely for me.

 One of my favorite features was the multiple adjustments for the seats.
 I’m a petite person and it’s always a challenge to find a car that’s actually comfortable to drive.
 Imagine driving on a beautiful country road with almost no one else around, in a 6-speed!
 It didn’t take me long to go all out.

-As I turned off Wing Road into the vineyard, I thought, if a winery could win awards on looks alone, Millbrook had it made.
-The beauty of the landscape had my creative juices flowing immediately, and I’d not had a sip of wine yet.
+As I turned off Wing Road I thought, if a winery could win awards on looks alone, Millbrook had it made.
+The beautiful landscape had me itching to break out my camera, and I’d not had a sip of wine yet.
 Honestly, wine travel is where it’s at – it effortlessly satisfies all five senses.
 And even if you don’t love wine, the scenery is always stellar.

-The day I was at Millbrook, the harvest had not yet been completed so the vines were still heavy with fruit, the leaves were multi-hued shades of red, orange, yellow, and green.
-The sky was heavy with rain clouds, and smells of earth and fruit filled the air.
+The harvest was still underway and the vines were heavy with fruit and yellow, gold and orange leaves.
+The sky was dark with rain clouds, and smells of earth and fruit filled the air.
 I could have stayed there for hours just soaking up the colors and smells – and photographing everything, of course!

-Millbrook is located on the site of a former dairy farm and has thirty acres devoted to wine grapes: Pinot Noir, Chardonnay, Cabernet France, and an Italian varietal called Tocai Friulano.
+Located on the site of a former dairy farm, Millbrook has thirty acres devoted to wine grapes: Pinot Noir, Chardonnay, Cabernet France, and an Italian varietal called Tocai Friulano.

 Millbrook was the first winery in the United States to plant the tocai friulano grape.
 I’d never heard of this grape before.
 I do love anything Italian and the Tocai Friulano was no exception.
 It has the pronounced minerality typical of Italian wines.
 The 2013 Tocai Friulano Proprietor’s Special Reserve was a gold medal winner in the NY Food and Wine competition.